amesoudi/amesoudi.github.io/content/publication/mesoudi-cultural-2013/index.md

 publishDate: '2024-11-22T08:25:18.447894Z'
 publication_types:
 - chapter
-publication: '*Cultural evolution: society, technology, language, and religion*'
+publication: 'In Peter J. Richerson and Morten H. Christiansen (Eds), *Cultural evolution: society, technology, language, and religion*.
+MIT Press'
 abstract: "This chapter explores how the principles and methods of cultural evolution can inform our understanding of technology and science.
 Both technology and science are prime examples of cumulative cultural evolution, with each generation preserving